chayacohen/HereBNB/README.md

   Users can create, update, and destroy their own listings.
 They can view all listings (whether or not they are logged in).
 They can also view listings filtered by location.
 A map is rendered with markers corresponding to the appropriate listings.

+  ### To be continued
+ - Users will be able to use the search bar to filter by city, number of guests, and availabilities based on dates inputed.
+ - Users will be able to complete a booking and one single listing will not have overlapping bookings.
+ - Users will be able to like a listing and it will be added to their wishlist.